OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

   - No longer attempts to set claw animations for beast bodies, preventing animation errors.

+- Stencil Effects

+  - Stencil properties are now added to all NPCs, creatures, and the player for more advanced VFX.

 - Sun Damage
   - New VFX by Kurp
   - Using stencil properties to project burning VFX onto vampires.